 Eligibility for the scholarships is limited to students with certain special needs.
 Less than five percent of Tennessee students are eligible to receive a scholarship.
 Statewide, less than one percent of students participate in Tennessee's ESA program.
-Additionally, Tennessee lawmakers recently passed a new pilot ESA program that is currently under legal challenge.
+(Additionally, Tennessee lawmakers recently passed a new pilot ESA program that is currently under legal challenge.)

-The average ESA is worth about \$7,700, which is about 80 percent of the average expenditure per student at Tennessee's district schools
+The average ESA is worth about \$7,700, which is about 80 percent of the average expenditure per student at Tennessee's district schools.

-Enrollment in Tennessee's Individualized Education Accounts program reached a new peak in 2022-23.
+Enrollment in Tennessee's Individualized Education Accounts program decreased slightly from 2020-21 to 2021-22.